risestem/rise/README.md

 ---

 ### 🚀 Special Thanks
-This project was crafted with way too little experience, the occasional existential crisis, and the unwavering support of ChatGPT, which carried me through every bug, every syntax error, and every "why isn't this working?!" moment.
+This project was crafted with way too little experience, the occasional existential crisis, and the unwavering support of ChatGPT 🐐.
 If it works, thank me.
-If it breaks, let's just call it an "AI-assisted learning experience." 😉
+If it breaks, blame Chat.
 ---

-Happy coding! 🚀